giellalt/giellalt.github.io/dicts/nds/StartingNewLanguagePairs.md

 ###  *Languages*  section

-Add a new entry for the language iso to this list.
+Add a new entry for the language ISO code to this list.

 ###  *Dictionaries*  section